nafzigba/iqgeocodereview/codereview.md

 ---

 ## Conclusion

-Summarize the key takeaways.
-Optionally, suggest further readings or improvements.

 > In this presentation, we covered GLSL transformations and how to convert vertex positions from object space to clip space.
 Understanding this pipeline is essential for rendering 3D graphics.